niclash/niclash/vlingo-effort.md

     1. After the `nested` is returning a `Completes` the rest of the chain in the `Completes<Integer> service` is called into the `hasFailed()` and
        `isDone()` is `true`.
 This CAN NOT BE RIGHT.

+1. Ok, I have found the problem.
+Since the lamdba that returns the `nested Completes`, the `future` of that outer `Completes` will be marked `Done`, since it contains a value.
+That in turn is not expected in the outer logic and things goes wrong.
+I don't think I should try to figure out how to fix this, until I have spoken to Vaughn.
+Whether it is a matter of a small patch, or whether to go for a larger refactoring.

+1. The CFCompletes class is pretty badly designed, as for instance there are side-effects in query methods, which I think arise from the fact that a functional programming style is used, although states are maintained and changed within methods/functions.
+GutFeeling™ also indicates that this class is overly complex and possibly not thread-safe, although attempting to be thread-safe.
+In essence, if the single-thread case is barely understandable, then it is extremely high probability that the multi-thread behavior is non-deterministic.